chainguard-images/images/images/jre/README.md

 <!--getting:end-->

 <!--body:start-->
+The latest build of this image passes the TCK for Java 21.0.3 and Java 22.0.1 as provided by Oracle under the OpenJDK Community TCK License Agreement (OCTLA).

 ## Java Application Example

 This section outlines how you can build a Java application with the Chainguard JRE Image.